 Vin says the overnight success story that has come to characterize the American startup simply isn’t accurate.
 “Starting a thriving business has been a long bumpy road, and I’ve stubbed my toe more times than I can possibly count,” he reflected.
 “But I’ve always tried to see my setbacks as learning opportunities rather than failures.”

 Game Plan’s evolution from a simple student platform to a sophisticated software connecting athletes, athletic departments and employers has been a massive endeavor.
 According to Vin, having the right team of people in place is crucial to the launch and growth process.
 He advises other entrepreneurs to be intentional in how they build their teams, and have solid advisors in place when making decisions around equity.

 Today Game Plan looks to Fourscore Business Law for its unique legal needs.
-“My business is a software application, and Jesse brings first-hand experience and wisdom in this area,” said Vin.
-“From creating customer contracts to protecting intellectual property, he’s always looking out for the company’s best interest, and just making my life easier.
-I love that he can cut through the clutter and explains things in simple language I can understand.”
+“My business is a software application, and the Fourscore team brings first-hand experience and wisdom in this area,” said Vin.
+“From creating customer contracts to protecting intellectual property, they are always looking out for the company’s best interest, and just making my life easier.
+I love that they can cut through the clutter and explains things in simple language I can understand.”